-- 20.-(1) Subject to subsection (3), unless otherwise agreed by the parties, an arbitral tribunal may, in the arbitral proceedings before it, award simple or compound interest from such date, at such rate and with such rest as the arbitral tribunal considers appropriate, for any period ending not later than the date of payment on the whole or any part of - (a) any sum which is awarded by the arbitral tribunal in the arbitral proceedings; - (b) any sum which is in issue in the arbitral proceedings but is paid before the date of the award; or - (c) costs awarded or ordered by the arbitral tribunal in the arbitral proceedings. - (2) Nothing in subsection (1) shall affect any other power of an arbitral tribunal to award interest. - (3) Where an award directs a sum to be paid, that sum shall, unless the award otherwise directs, carry interest as from the date of the award and at the same rate as a judgment debt.
+- 20.-(1) Subject to subsection (3), unless otherwise agreed by the parties, an arbitral tribunal may, in the arbitral proceedings before it, award simple or compound interest from such date, at such rate and with such rest as the arbitral tribunal considers appropriate, for any period ending not later than the date of payment on the whole or any part of - (a) any sum which is awarded by the arbitral tribunal in the arbitral proceedings; - (b) any sum which is in issue in the arbitral proceedings but is paid before the date of the award; or - (c) costs awarded or ordered by the arbitral tribunal in the arbitral proceedings.

+(2) Nothing in subsection (1) affects any other power of an arbitral tribunal to award interest.

+(3) Where an award directs a sum to be paid, that sum, unless the award otherwise directs, carries interest as from the date of the award and at the same rate as a judgment debt.

-Taxation of costs
+Assessment of costs

-- 21.-(1) Any costs directed by an award to be paid shall, unless the award otherwise directs, be taxable by the Registrar of the Singapore International Arbitration Centre (referred to in this section as the Registrar). - (2) Unless the fees of the arbitral tribunal have been fixed by a written agreement or such agreement has provided for determination of the fees by a person or an institution agreed to by the parties, any party to the arbitration may require that such fees be taxed by the Registrar.
+- 21.-(1) Any costs directed by an award to be paid are, unless the award otherwise directs, assessable by the Registrar of the Singapore International Arbitration Centre (called in this section the Registrar).

+[Act 25 of 2021 wef 01/04/2022] - (2) Unless the fees of the arbitral tribunal have been fixed by a written agreement or such agreement has provided for determination of the fees by a person or an institution agreed to by the parties, any party to the arbitration may require that the fees be assessed by the Registrar.

-- (3) A certificate signed by the Registrar on the amount of costs or fees taxed shall form part of the award of the arbitral tribunal. - (4) The Chief Justice may, if he thinks fit, by notification published in the Gazette, appoint any other person to exercise the powers of the Registrar under this section.
+(3) A certificate signed by the Registrar on the amount of costs or fees assessed forms part of the award of the arbitral tribunal.

+(4) The Chief Justice may, if he or she thinks fit, by notification in the Gazette, appoint any other person to exercise the powers of the Registrar under this section.

-Proceedings to be heard otherwise than in open court
+Proceedings to be heard in private